Bahrain-SEB-15/react-hoot-front-end/style-the-hoot-list-component/README.md

 <main className={styles.container}>
 ```

-And with that, you should now have a styled `src/components/HootList/HootList.jsx` component!
+And with that, you should now have a styled `HootList` component!